 From there on, there is a significant drop-off even when I'm connected to Greece.
-That drop off ranges between 50-60% in terms of speed.
+That drop-off ranges between 50-60% in terms of speed.
 There is an important thing to clarify here, though.
 I spent most of the time connected to New Jersey, and while the speed is not great, the latency was good enough for me to think that ExpressVPN was not enabled.
 So, I was ready to jump to Netflix US or Disney+ while still writing on my blog without noticeable latency.
-This is the wow factor for me, even with a bad internet connection.
+This is my wow factor, even with a lousy internet connection.

 However, it's worth investigating why Greece is slower than Romania.
 Is it the server quality, the connection quality, or the server load?